 Former Location: 422 E White St, Bowmanstown, PA 18030

-The attraction never pretended to be the most “scary” but it did certainly achieve its goal of being bizarre and unique.
-The infamous Freak and Fun House has closed its doors for good in 2017, leaving behind a bizarre legacy, and legendary reputation.
+The attraction never pretended to be the most “scary” but it did certainly achieve its goal of being bizarre, mindbending, and always unique.
+The infamous Freak and Fun House closed its doors for good in 2017, leaving behind a bizarre legacy, and legendary reputation.
 As the news broke over social media that a variety of personal factors lead to its demise we felt the need to pay tribute to one of the strangest attractions ever visited.
 The Freak and Fun House was in a quiet residential neighborhood in the Lehigh Valley and the last place anyone would expect a haunted attraction.
 The best way to describe this haunt (and there is no straightforward way to define this attraction) is that the Freak and Fun House was an interactive showcase of the bizarre.

 Freak and Fun House mastered the art of bizarre.
 It is time to say goodbye to an unforgettable haunted attraction, which quite frankly was not the scariest but perhaps one of the most memorable shows we have ever experienced.

-The Attraction (Review from Last Season)
+The Attraction (Review from its Final Season)

 As we first entered the confines of the Freak and Fun House, we visited a “museum” of famous serial killers.
-The off-color scene, which disturbingly celebrated the careers of such infamous killers, like Ted Bundy, featured a rather up-close and personal visit with “Pogo the Clown.”
+The off-color scene, which disturbingly celebrated the careers of such infamous killers, as Ted Bundy, featured a rather up-close and personal visit with “Pogo the Clown.”
 (Disclaimer this is as bizarre as it sounds) As we continued our trip the Freak and Funhouse, subjected us to a variety of horrors and actions that challenged good taste.

 The Freak and Fun House was unapologetic in its off-color, freakish design, and was not a traditional haunted attraction.
 Colorful scare actors used their strangely developed “characters “to engage and sometimes torment every guest.
 The guest experience was at the core of each show, and actors made sure to ensure every guest understood the insanity that permeated each scene.

 Freak and Fun House was a twisted trip through the dementedly disturbing world of fantastic character actors and memorable off-color scenes of the strange.
 No other haunted attraction has ever presented itself in a manner like the Freak and Fun House, and it is with a heavy heart we say goodbye to a one-of-a-kind show.
 It will likely be a long time before we gleefully enter into Hitler’s gas chamber, and then proceed to visit a drunk“Santa Clause”.
-The Freak and Fun House was the theater of the absurd, and a work of demented art unlike any other before or after it.
+The Freak and Fun House was the theater of the absurd, and a work of demented art, a “haunted house” unlike any other before or after it.